Architecture Overview

 Solution Structure (High-Level)

-Domain: Aggregates, workflow rules, guards, domain exceptionsApplication: Use cases,Result/Result<T>, abstractionsContracts: Versioned HTTP DTOs (V1) shared across boundariesInfrastructure: Persistence providers + repositoriesAPI: HTTP boundary, ProblemDetails mapping, exception handlingWeb: UI + typed API client
+Domain: Aggregates, value objects, domain events, workflow rules, guards, domain exceptionsApplication: Use cases,Result/Result<T>, abstractions, validators,IClockContracts: Versioned HTTP DTOs (V1) shared across boundariesInfrastructure: PostgreSQL/EF Core persistence + repositoriesInfrastructure.InMemory: In-memory persistence (dev/test)API: HTTP boundary, ProblemDetails mapping, exception handling, API key authWeb: Blazor UI + typed API client

 Dependency Rules